obl0nsky/blog/content/posts/ferrante.md

 Additional [qualitative analysis](http://www.the-next-stage.com/2017/03/laces-powerful-novel-by-domenico.html), provides biographyical evidence for the authorship of Starnone over Raja:
 > The powerfully rendered portrait of growing up in deep poverty in 1950’s Naples feels like it was written from first hand experience.
 Raja did not have this direct experience but Starnone, like the fictional Ferrante, was the son of a seamstress and did grow up in Naples.

-This correspondent concludes that is most likely that Starnone is Ferrante, followed by Ferrante as a joint project between the two (it would be hard not to collaborate on some level as a married couple) and finally the Raja is Ferrante.
-This correspondent assigns a negligible probability to any other author.
+This expositor concludes that is most likely that Starnone is Ferrante, followed by Ferrante as a joint project between the two (it would be hard not to collaborate on some level as a married couple) and finally that Raja is Ferrante.
+This expositor assigns a negligible probability to any other author.